h4ck3rm1k3/topeka-fb/README.rst

 Integration with facebook pages, show pages in the area that you have not discovered yet.
 Show upcoming events in the area on the map
+   Take the address/location from fb and check if it is in a radius from the osm location

 Integration with foursquare : show people and places in the area.